mblumtritt/mini-cli/README.md

 # Mini Cli

-This gem is a minimalistic, easy to use CLI framework with a very small footprint.
-I provides an easy to use argument parsing, help displaying, minimalistic error handling and some tools like executing external programs and gather their output.
+This gem is a lean, easy to use CLI framework with a very small footprint.
+It provides an easy to use argument parsing, help displaying, minimalistic error handling and some tools like executing external programs and gather their output.

 ## Installation